vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - What is the impact of not doing this?

-This would force the users to keep having complex configuration files and/or to duplicate components configuration between their configuration files.
+This would force users to maintain complex configuration files and/or to duplicate component configuration across configuration files.

 - How does this position us for success in the future?